Creo unveils AI-based BioBulb for indoor plant walls

 Hooman Koliji, CEO of Sausalito, California-based Creo, said in an interview with VentureBeat that we spend more than 90% of our time indoors so it’s about time we make those environments feel more like nature.

 “The idea is to systematically be able to integrate nature [into] buildings in a very sustainable fashion, virtually zero-based and almost virtually zero-maintenance,” Koliji said.
 “Everybody loves to have plants in buildings, commercial or residential or industrial, but the maintenance is a big hassle.
-They’re wasting so much of water, and our system is dry 95% of the time.”
+They’re wasting so much water, and our system is dry 95% of the time.”

-BioBulb was built to sustain the diversity of nature’s ecosystem through polyculture.
+BioBulb was built to sustain the diversity of nature’s ecosystem.
 Creo’s AI software, dubbed Darwin, learns the optimal growth for each plant in various contexts and optimizes the use of resources, as well as providing insights into the future of a plant’s indoor growth.

 The company started 2.5 years ago with a focus on developing technologies.
 During the pandemic, Creo shifted its research and development outside of the U.S., and it finished working on its first product in November.
 The company currently has a couple of customers, including a real estate company.
 Creo charges installation fees, as well as subscription fees for maintenance.